-Australia participates in the UN-supported High Level Panel for a Sustainable Ocean Economy.
-As part of this, Australia is supporting the development of 2 ocean account pilots.
+Australia participates in the United Nations supported High Level Panel for a Sustainable Ocean Economy.
+Australia is contributing to this panel by supporting the development of 2 ocean account pilots.

 Ocean accounting for the environment is still at the early stages of development.
-Both pilots will test and apply the Technical Guidance on Ocean Accounting for Sustainable Development.
-This guidance is a preliminary consultation draft.
-It was developed by the United Nations Economic and Social Commission for Asia and the Pacific.
+Both pilots are applying and testing the preliminary draft of the Technical Guidance on Ocean Accounting for Sustainable Development which was developed by the United Nations Economic and Social Commission for Asia and the Pacific.